Amina-Dirie/Mars-Rover-Kata/README.md

 Mars Rover Project
 This is a simple project that simulates the movement of a Mars rover on a grid/plateau.

-The project consists of four files: rover.ts, index.ts multiplerover.ts and multiplerover.test.ts.
+The project consists of four files use src/filename to access: rover.ts,index.ts multiplerover.ts and multiplerover.test.ts.
 This test files provides the tests that ensure the Mars rover's working order.
 The function nextMove has three arguments: